Jacob Ramsey: Aston Villa

 On 22 October 2021, Ramsey scored his first goal for Aston Villa in the Premier League, a late consolation goal in a 3–1 defeat to Arsenal.
 Ramsey was voted Aston Villa's player of the month for December 2021 by fans, a month in which he scored his second Premier League goal – a solo run and finish in a 2–0 victory over Norwich City which was also voted goal of the month.
 On 15 January 2022, Ramsey scored his first goal at Villa Park against Manchester United.
 On 9 February, Ramsey scored two goals against Leeds United, marking his first Premier League brace.
 On 26 April 2022, Ramsey signed a contract extension with Aston Villa, lasting until 2027.
 On 12 May, at Villa's 2021–22 End Of Season awards, Ramsey was voted Young Player of the Season by supporters, and Player's Player of the Season by his teammates.

 On 6 November 2022, Ramsey scored an own goal and for Villa in the same game, a 3–1 home victory over Manchester United.
 After a successful 2022–23 season, Ramsey was recognised by the Premier League with the "2022/23 Premier League Academy Graduate" award.
 At the Aston Villa end of season awards, Ramsey was named Young Player of the Season for the second season running.

-Ramsey missed much of the 2023–24 season for Villa, making only 16 appearances (half of which he started), due to a hamstring injury in January and two-foot injuries; a metatarsal fracture in July while playing for England's U21s, which reoccurred in October, and a toe injury in a match against Luton Town in March.
+Ramsey missed much of the 2023–24 season for Villa, making only 16 appearances (half of which he started), due to a hamstring injury in January and two foot injuries; a metatarsal fracture in July while playing for England's U21's which reoccurred in October, and a toe injury in a match against Luton Town in March.
 On 1 August 2024, Ramsey was confirmed to be fit ahead of the new season, featuring in a pre-season tour of the United States.

 On 10 May 2025, Ramsey received the first red card of his senior career, for two bookable offences, in a 1–0 victory away at Bournemouth.